RosettaCommons/documentation/HDXEnergy.md

 ### Categorical

+Use strength categories that corresponded to HDX rates (rather than the quantitative exchange rates) to score.

 ### Numerical

-Use quantitative protection factors (PFs) from HDX-NMR.
+Use quantitative protection factors (PFs) from HDX-NMR for scoring.

 ### Usage